-New political parties forming that intend to have a candidate for US Senate, US House, Governor or Legislature, in the Primary Election, must form by filing new party formation petitions signed by at least 2.5% (6,936) of the voters of the state as shown by the total vote cast for Governor at the last preceding gubernatorial election.
-The petition deadline for the 2018 elections is March 27, 2018 at 5 pm (CT).
+New political parties forming that intend to have a candidate for US Senate, US House, Governor or Legislature, in the Primary Election, must form by filing new party formation petitions signed by at least 1% (3,393) of the voters of the state as shown by the total vote cast for Governor at the 2018 gubernatorial election.
+The petition deadline for the 2022 elections is March 29, 2022 at 5 pm (CT).
 New parties may start circulating at any time.

-If a new political party forming does not intend to have a candidate for US Senate, US House, Governor, or Legislature, in the Primary election, that new political party may be organized by filing with the secretary of state not later than July 1, 2018 at 5 pm (CT), a written declaration signed by at least 2.5% (6,936) of the voters of the state as shown by the total vote cast for Governor at the last preceding gubernatorial election.
+If a new political party forming does not intend to have a candidate for US Senate, US House, Governor, or Legislature, in the Primary election, that new political party may be organized by filing new party formation petitions signed by at least 1% (3,393) of the voters of the state as shown by the total vote cast for Governor at the 2018 gubernatorial election.
+The petition deadline is July 1, 2022 at 5 pm (CT).